TheRincon/gc_plotter/README.md

 If grey boxes appear in the plot, the bin is probably too high (around 50k or over is seems to fail).
 It will require modification, as I usually work with fungal genomes of about 15-100Mb, so it is optimized for this range.

+The title must be changed by hand in the plot Rscript.
+It will be under paste("..."), just search for this string in the file.

 ---

 ### To Do

 1. Make the legend more "publication worthy", as it looks very simple now.
 2. Add "title" option.
-User will pass a third argument and this will be the title of the plot.
+User should be able to pass an argument.
 3. Gene density plots?